Critical field: Critical current

+Type-II superconductors

 Type-II superconductors allow a different sort of mixed state, where the magnetic field (above the lower critical field $H_{c1}$) is allowed to penetrate along cylindrical "holes" through the material, each of which carries a magnetic flux quantum.
 Along these flux cylinders, the material is essentially in a normal, non-superconducting state, surrounded by a superconductor where the magnetic field goes back to zero.
 The width of each cylinder is on the order of the penetration depth for the material.
 As the magnetic field increases, the flux cylinders move closer together, and eventually at the upper critical field $H_\text{c2}$, they leave no room for the superconducting state and the zero-resistivity property is lost.